 Night Moves, from director and co-writer Kelly Reichardt, is about three activists coming together to pull off a stunt of eco-terrorism.
-Set in Ashland, OR and the surrounding areas, Night Moves follows Josh (Jesse Eisenberg), an employee of an organic farm, as he enlists the aid of Dena (Dakota Fanning) and Harmon (Peter Sarsgaard) in the destruction of a nearby dam.
-All three are amateur and none of them are prepared to deal with the consequences of their actions.
+Set in Ashland, Oregon, and the surrounding areas, Night Moves follows Josh (Jesse Eisenberg), an employee of an organic farm, as he enlists the aid of Dena (Dakota Fanning) and Harmon (Peter Sarsgaard) in the destruction of a nearby dam.
+All three are amateurs, and none of them are prepared to deal with the consequences of their actions.

 The second half of the movie focuses primarily on Josh as he deals with the guilt of his actions.
 Dynamiting the dam caused the death of a nearby camper, a fact that Dena does not deal with well.
-Josh is somewhat upset and Harmon isn’t bothered in the slightest.
+Josh is somewhat upset, and Harmon isn’t bothered in the slightest.
 In fact, his character is never seen again, reduced to a companionless voice on the phone.

 Night Moves is not a movie that explores why people do what they do, but how they deal with what they have done.
-The occasional comment about conspiracy from Harmon and the one instance where Josh mutters under his breath about “those people” is pretty much all we need to know where these people are coming from.
+The occasional comment about conspiracy from Harmon and the one instance where Josh mutters under his breath about “those people” is pretty much all we need to know where they are coming from.
 But, this is also where I think Reichard lost me.
 She holds the viewer at arm’s length, forcing them to find their own way to identify with these characters, something that I never quite accomplished.

 However, I freely admit that there is something here, something that gets to the heart of action.
 Our actions always come with consequences, and we should be prepared for those consequences.
 We may not expect them, nor do we have to plan for them, but we should always be aware of them.

 Directed by: Kelly Reichardt

 Written by: Jonathan Raymond & Kelly Reichardt